-FEDERAL "RETURN OF TITLE IV AID" POLICY: The federal refund formula is applicable to any student receiving Title IV aid, which includes the Federal Pell Grant, Academic Competitiveness Grant (ACG), National SMART Grant, TEACH Grant, Federal Supplemental Educational Opportunity Grant, Federal Perkins Loan, Federal Stafford Loan (Subsidized and/or Unsubsidized), and Federal PLUS Loans (this refund calculation excludes Federal Work-Study).
+FEDERAL "RETURN OF TITLE IV AID" POLICY: The federal refund formula is applicable to any student receiving Title IV aid, which includes the Federal Pell Grant, Academic Competitiveness Grant (ACG), National SMART Grant, TEACH Grant, Federal Supplemental Educational Opportunity Grant, Federal Perkins Loan, Federal Direct Loans (Subsidized and/or Unsubsidized), and Federal Direct PLUS Loans (Parent or Graduate); this refund calculation excludes Federal Work-Study.
 The federal refund formula provides a return of Title IV aid if the student withdraws, is administratively withdrawn, or voluntarily ceases attendance in all classes before completing more than 60% of the semester.
 If any refund remains after the required return of the Title IV aid, the refund will then be used to repay other state/institutional grants and/or scholarships, as detailed below in the State Refund Policy.
 If any financial aid funds are released to the student prior to the student's withdrawal (via a refund check as a result of a credit balance on the student's account), the student may then be required to repay all or a portion of the financial aid funds that had been previously released to the student.
 A student not receiving Title IV aid will have his/her refund calculated using only the State Refund Policy, as detailed below.
+Additional details regarding these refund policies are available at http://finaid.mwsu.edu.

-STATE REFUND POLICY: A student who withdraws from the University will receive a pro-rated refund of tuition, fees, and room/board charges, in accordance with the schedule shown on page 40.
+STATE REFUND POLICY: A student who withdraws from the University will receive a pro-rated refund of tuition, fees, and room/board charges, in accordance with the schedule shown on page 38.